eduzavarce/virtual_pet/docs/use-cases/06-pet-service.md

 6. Developer implements pet lifecycle events (birth, growth stages, etc.)
 7. Developer implements a notification system for pet status changes
 8. Developer configures event publishing for pet creation, status changes, interactions, and lifecycle events
-9. Developer implements event consumption from the Authentication Service for user account changes
+9. Developer implements event consumption from Keycloak and the User Service for user account and profile changes
 10. User creates a new virtual pet with desired type and initial attributes
 11. User customizes pet's appearance and attributes according to preferences
 12. User interacts with pet through various activities to maintain its status